 In One-Arm mode, it is recommended that the SD-WAN appliances do not reside in the data network subnets.
 The virtual path traffic does not have to traverse the PBR and avoids route loops.
 The SD-WAN appliance and router have to be directly connected, either through an Ethernet port or be in the same VLAN.

-The active traffic will flow even if the virtual path is down, as long as one of the SD-WAN appliances is active.
-The SD-WAN appliance redirects traffic back to the router as Intranet traffic.
-However, if both active/standby SD-WAN appliances become inactive, the router will try to redirect traffic to the appliances.
+If both active and standby SD-WAN appliances become inactive, the router tries to redirect traffic to the SD-WAN appliances.
+You can tracked through an IP to verify if the virtual path is up or down.
 IP SLA monitoring can be configured at the router to disable PBR, if the next appliance is not reachable.
 This allows the router to fall back to perform a route lookup and forward packets appropriately.

-In Parallel Inline HA mode, the SD-WAN appliances are deployed alongside each other, inline with the data path.
+In Parallel Inline high availability mode, the SD-WAN appliances are deployed alongside each other, inline by using the data path.
 Only one path through the Active appliance is used.
-It is important to note that bypass interface groups are configured to be fail-to-block and not fail-to-wire so that you don't get bridging loops during a failover.
+It is important to note that bypass interface groups are configured to be fail-to-block and not fail-to-wire so that you do not get bridging loops during a failover.

-The HA state can be monitored through the inline interface groups, or through a direct connection between the appliances.
+The high availability state can be monitored through the inline interface groups, or through a direct connection between the appliances.
 External Tracking can be used to monitor the reachability of the upstream or downstream network infrastructure.
-For example; switch port failure) to direct HA state change, if needed.
+For example; switch port failure) to direct high availability state change, if needed.

 If both active and standby SD-WAN appliances are disabled or fail, a tertiary path can be used directly between the switch and router.
 This path must have a higher spanning tree cost than the SD-WAN paths so that it is not used under normal conditions.
-Failover in parallel inline HA mode is very quick and nearly hitless, as no physical state change occurs.
+Failover in parallel inline high availability mode is a quick and nearly hitless, because no physical state change occurs.
 Fallback to the tertiary path is not hitless and can block traffic for 5-30 seconds depending on the spanning tree configuration.
 If there are out of path connections to other WAN Links, both appliances must be connected to them.

 In more complex scenarios, where multiple routers might be using VRRP, non-routable VLANs are recommended to ensure the LAN side switch and routers are reachable at layer 2.

 In fail-to-wire mode, the SD-WAN appliances are inline in the same data path.
-The bypass interface groups should be in the fail-to-wire mode with the Standby appliance in a passthrough or bypass state.
-A direct connection between the two appliances on a seperate port must be configured and used for the HA interface group.
+The bypass interface groups must be in the fail-to-wire mode by using the Standby appliance in a passthrough or bypass state.
+A direct connection among the two appliances on a separate port must be configured and used for the high availability interface group.

-- HA switchover in fail-to-wire mode takes longer period, approximately 10–12 seconds due to delay in ports to recover from Fail-to-Wire state.
+- High availability switchover in fail-to-wire mode takes longer period, approximately 10–12 seconds because of delay in ports to recover from Fail-to-Wire state.

-- If the HA connection between the appliances fails, both appliances will go into Active state and cause a service interruption.
-This can be mitigated by assigning multiple HA connections so that there is no single point of failure.
+- When the high availability connection between the appliances fails, both appliances go into Active state and cause a service interruption.
+This can be mitigated by assigning multiple high availability connections so that there is no single point of failure.

-- It is imperative that in HA Fail-to-Wire Mode, a separate port be used in the hardware appliance pairs for HA control exchange mechanism to assit in state convergence.
+- It is imperative that in high availability Fail-to-Wire Mode, a separate port is used in the hardware appliance pairs for high availability control exchange mechanism to help with state convergence.

-- Due to a physical state change when the SD-WAN appliances switch over from Active to Standby, failover can cause partial loss of connectivity depending on how long the auto-negotiation takes on the Ethernet ports.
+- Because of a physical state change if the SD-WAN appliances switch over from Active to Standby, failover can cause partial loss of connectivity depending on how long the auto-negotiation takes on the Ethernet ports.

-- It is recommended that Fail-to-Wire mode be used on ports that are auto‐negotiated, as this will increase failover time.
+- It is recommended that Fail-to-Wire mode is used on ports that are auto‐negotiated, because this increases failover time.